-Our SSD solutions product performance could continue to adversely affect our results of operations.
+Our Solid State Drive, or SSD, solutions product performance could continue to adversely affect our results of operations.

 We are primarily a fabless semiconductor company focused on NAND flash controllers and the sales of these controllers account for a significant majority of our overall sales.
 In addition, we also sell SSD solutions, mostly Ferri industrial SSDs and Shannon enterprise SSDs, but also Bigtera software-defined storage solutions and appliances.
-We introduced our Ferri products in 2011, acquired Shannon in 2015 for US\$4.6 million, acquired Bigtera in 2017 for US\$4.7 million and are developing our FlashGo all-flash array.
-Both our Shannon and Bigtera acquisitions have not met financial expectations to date, have been dilutive to our gross margins, operating margins and earnings per ADS, and had led to US\$16.0 million and US\$17.5 million write-down of Shannon goodwill and intangible assets in 2019 and 2020, and US\$4.1 million write-down of Bigtera goodwill and intangible assets in 2018; we cannot provide assurance that in the future, we will be able to sell our Shannon and Bigtera products profitably or if we will incur further write downs.
+We introduced our Ferri products in 2011, acquired Shannon in 2015 for US\$45.6 million, acquired Bigtera in 2017 for US\$4.7 million and are developing our FlashGo all-flash array storage solution.
+Both our Shannon and Bigtera acquisitions have not met financial expectations to date, have been dilutive to our gross margins, operating margins and earnings per ADS, and had led to US\$16.0 million and US\$17.5 million write-down of Shannon goodwill and intangible assets in 2019 and 2020, US\$4.1 million write-down of Bigtera goodwill and intangible assets in 2018; we cannot provide assurance that in the future, we will be able to sell our Shannon and Bigtera products profitably or if we will incur further write downs of inventories.
 If we are able to expand the sales of our SSD solutions, we cannot provide assurance that expanded sales of these products will not negatively affect our gross margin and operating margin, which could negatively affect the market price of our ADSs.
-Furthermore, even if we are able to sell our SSD solutions to customers profitably, our return on invested capital for SSD solutions will likely be materially lower than corporate average primarily because of lower product profitability and higher investments, mainly for working capital necessary for financing NAND and other inventory, and this could negatively affect our overall financial return and the market price of our ADSs.
+Furthermore, even if we are able to sell our SSD solutions to customers profitably, our return on invested capital for SSD solutions will likely be materially lower than our corporate average primarily because of lower product profitability and higher investments, mainly for working capital necessary for financing NAND and other inventory, and this could negatively affect our overall financial return and the market price of our ADSs.

-Our SSD solutions are modules, software and appliances, are different from our primary products, controllers which are integrated circuits, and have different financial characteristics.
-Our SSD solutions gross margin is materially lower than our controller gross margin because these products are generally less differentiated and, in the case of our Ferri and Shannon SSDs, dependent on the capacity of the storage devices, with higher capacity device gross margin lower than lower capacity devices because more NAND flash components are used.
-We are also subject to NAND price volatility with our Ferri and Shannon SSDs; in 2019, because of rapidly falling NAND prices, we wrote-down US\$8.4 million of NAND components and SSDs in inventory.
+Our SSD solutions are modules, software and appliances, which are different from our primary controller products, which are integrated circuits and have different financial characteristics.
+Our SSD solutions gross margin is materially lower than our controller gross margin because these products are generally less differentiated and, in the case of our Ferri and Shannon SSDs, where NAND flash components are the majority of their cost of sales, we have limited ability to mark-up the cost of NAND flash components that we procure.
+We are also subject to NAND price volatility with our Ferri and Shannon SSDs; because of rapidly falling NAND prices, we wrote-down US\$8.4 million of NAND components and SSDs in inventory in 2019, US\$5.5 million in 2020 and US\$4.3 million in 2021.
 With our Bigtera products, we have had issues with sales returns, with US\$2.5 million in 2019.
 We cannot assure you that in the future our results of operations will not be negatively affected by further NAND component and SSD inventory write-downs and Bigtera sales returns.